Market Sector Update

 The Russell 2000 Index is an index measuring the performance approximately 2,000 small-cap companies in the Russell 3000 Index, which is made up of 3,000 of the biggest U.S. stocks.
 It is not possible to invest

 directly in an index.

-Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit
+Risk factors: The value of the Portfolio's shares will change, and you could lose money on your investment.
+An investment in the Portfolio is not insured or guaranteed by the FDIC or any other government agency.

 Investing in small-cap growth and value stocks may carry more risk than investing in stocks of larger, more well-established companies.
 Growth stocks may be more volatile or not perform as well as value stocks or